jfrog/build-info/itest/README.md

-#h1 Integration tests for Build Info extractors such as Maven/Gradle/Ivy
+## Integration tests for Build Info extractors such as Maven/Gradle/Ivy and Generic